maromei/addnotespace/README.md

 - script like execution
 - linux install via pip
 - tooltip
-- hint for draggable
-- percent sign for mod numbers
-- open folder if there is something in the line

 ## Standing Changes for Version 0.2.0

 - Added message for new releases
 - If a file is selected for a single run, the new filename will be automatically set.
 It uses the same folder and file name with the bulk suffix.
 Should the suffix be empty, "_note" will be used.
 - Added the ability to drag files and folders to the bulk folder and single file input.
+- Choosing a file for a single run, will automatically fill the new file location with the same folder and same name using the bulk file suffix.
+- Should one of the file input fields already be populated, then the file dialoge will try to open in that directory instead of using the defaults.